 3Dresyns detailed IFU, calibration files, and protocols are ideal for having maximum control of resolution and printing speed.
 Depending on your goals, resolution and printing speed can be balanced, or resolution can be prioritised in detriment of printing speed, or vice versa.
-These detailed guidelines can be used for our durable 3D resins, except for special resin systems, such as our water-soluble sacrificial 3D resins for printing sacrificial moulds and other high-tech applications, which need specific and more detailed protocols and instructions for use.

 • Z layer or slice height or thickness is typically between 50-100 microns (0.05-0.1 mm).
 Lower or higher are also printable for most 3D resins